 A Tour Of American History

-Looking for a patriotic getaway this summer?
+Looking for a patriotic getaway?
 Dave and Veronica, of the travel blog The GypsyNester, set out on a tour of America's great founding cities powered by our Northeast Regional service.
-Want to follow in their footsteps to celebrate America this summer?
+Want to follow in their footsteps to celebrate America's rich history?
 Here's your itinerary:

 Stop 1: Boston - Discover the history of the American Revolution and the brave men and women who helped shape our nation along the Freedom Trail, a brick-lined route that will lead you to 16 historic sites throughout America's Walking City.